 My love of wildlife started from a young age, learning to respect and care for wildlife was instilled into me by my late mother, who took me to nearby woods and places where wildlife was as a small child.
 She learnt me about the circle of life, where my food was from.
 She taught me always to respect wildlife and listen to the woods, listen to nature and it will give up her secrets.
-Back then being brought up in a single parent situation my mum couldn’t afford a camera so my trusted 8×40 binoculars where always around my neck or in my bag.
+Back then being brought up by my mum she couldn’t afford a camera so my trusted 8×40 binoculars where always around my neck or in my bag.

 I learnt very early on that once I came across a wild animal it was down to me how long that encounter would last.
 Meaning if I was noisy and didn’t respect the subject and did lots of moving around then that would impact on the subject’s life and they would disappear back into the undergrowth.
 So I learnt to become part of the landscape, often pretending I was the animal and I tried to think like them and act like them.

 Using those principles my encounters lasted longer and so my knowledge became better and better.
 But the most important thing was that the subject I was with was not disturbed or troubled by my presence and this was the most important thing I learnt and is the foundation to my work today.

 From those early days I spent so much time being at one with nature, close to and watching, hidden from view on the off chance I would see a certain animal.
 I distanced myself from children’s games and activities instead heading to a nearby stretch of wilderness within the mass housing estate I grew up in.
 Learning to get close to wildlife without disturbing the life of the animal, almost forgetting the outside world and becoming part of the animal I was getting close to or watching.